prozz/interview-questions/README.md

 # Interview questions

-I was asked all of those questions in late 2017 while trying to get job as a java developer.
+I was asked all of those questions in late 2017 while trying to get job as a Java developer.

 - SOLID principles
 - what's the output?